 Brick painting, or brick sealing, is an excellent alternative to standard staining for several reasons.
 First, staining your home may be more time consuming, especially if you have a large area to cover.
 Second, a professional will apply a higher quality paint to a smaller size, resulting in a more even and beautiful-looking result.
 Third, you may not have access to professional tools for applying the color, which could save you time.
 Brick painting, or brick sealing, is also a good option if you are concerned about leaving a particular area “raw.”

-When Painters in Miami begin working on any home, they first inspect the exterior walls.
+When Painters begin working on any home, they first inspect the exterior walls.
 The purpose of this inspection is to determine how the family may benefit from new paint.
 If moisture or dampness is present in the walls, the painters will usually apply a coat of paint directly to the wall.
 If you have a wood frame, then the painters will use a clear borate coating coat to the edge.
 This is to help prevent corrosion from the elements.

 There are two basic types of exterior brick painting: the roller and brush method.
 In the roller method, the roller paints a smooth coat on the exterior brick.
 The brush method involves applying a brush to the brick face in small portions until the color has spread throughout the entire surface.
 In both cases, the painters must be very precise with their placement of the brushes.
 Doing so would create a uniformed look.